 This section affects how visitors will see your content when they visit your home page and blog pages.

-The syndication settings on this page can have an influence web traffic.
-For example, your choice of displaying the full text vs summaries of your post, affects how your content appears in RSS readers and blog post digests, and could impact someone’s choice to explore your site further, and whether or not they will visit your blog to view the rest of the content from a partial feed, or read the content in full without the need to click through to your site.
+The syndication settings in this section can influence web traffic.
+For example, your choice to display the full text vs a summary of your post, affects how your content displays in RSS feeds and RSS email campaigns, and could play a part in someone’s decision to explore your site further, and whether or not they will visit your site to view the rest of the content from a partial feed, or read the content in full without the need to click through to your site.

-As far as your traffic system is concerned, however, the most important setting in this section is whether the Search Engine Visibility checkbox is ticked or not.
+As far as traffic is concerned, however, the main setting here is whether the Search Engine Visibility check box is ticked or not.

-Generally, you want search engines to visit your site.
-Leaving this box unchecked enables your site to instantly notify all the update services you have listed in the Update Services box when new posts get published (see Writing Settings above).
-Unless you have a specific reason to discourage search indexing spiders from visiting your site, do not check this box …
+Normally, you want to encourage search engines to visit your site.
+Leaving this box unchecked enables your site to automatically notify your update services list when a new post gets published (see Writing Settings above).
+Unless there is a specific reason why search engines should not visit your site, do not check this box …

-Although the settings in this section are mostly concerned with how users engage with content on your site, you have the option to allow notifications to blogs linked to from your posts, and to allow link notifications from other blogs (pingbacks and trackbacks).
+Although discussion settings are mostly concerned with how users engage with content on your site, you have the option to allow notifications to sites linked to from your content, and to allow link notifications from other blogs (pingbacks and trackbacks).
 This can work for you, but it can also drive bad traffic in the form of SPAM comments …

-Here are some of the ways your site’s permalinks can be configured …
+Here are some of the ways SEO-friendly URLs can be configured …

-We have created a detailed tutorial about using permalinks here: How To Improve Your WordPress SEO With SEO-Friendly URLs
+We have written a detailed tutorial on using permalinks here: Configuring Your WordPress Permalinks

-WordPress provides users with plugins that can add almost every type of functionality to your website, including traffic generation.
+The WordPress developer community makes available thousands of plugins that help to add almost every type of functionality imaginable to your site, including traffic generation.

-Let’s take a brief look at examples of plugin categories and plugins that can help to bring more visitors to your site
+Let’s take a brief look at some types of plugin categories that affect traffic and plugin examples

 Security Plugins – Blog Defender

-Once again, it’s important to configure your website for handling both good traffic and bad traffic.
-Regardless of the type of business you run or plan to run online and how small you think your web presence is, you simply cannot ignore the importance of website security.
+Once again, it’s important to configure your WordPress site for handling both good traffic and bad traffic.
+Regardless of the type of business you run or plan to run online and how small you think your web presence is, securing your web site is something you simply cannot afford to ignore.

-Security plugins like Blog Defender help to make your website invisible to hackers and botnets.
+Security plugins like Blog Defender help to make your WordPress blog invisible to botnet and hacker attacks.

-SEO plugins help drive more traffic by improving your website’s SEO …
+SEO plugins help drive more traffic by improving the search engine friendliness of your website …

-Allowing your visitors to share your content online can help to increase traffic to your site, especially if your site provides great content that adds value to readers.
+Allowing your visitors to share your content with their social networks can help drive significant traffic to your site, especially if your site provides content that adds value to readers.

-(WordPress users can easily add social sharing features to their site with WordPress plugins)
+(WordPress users can easily add social features to their site with free or inexpensive WordPress plugins)

-Many social plugins allow you to select which sites your content can be shared to, embed social buttons into your content, set up custom post messages, display/hide share counters (e.g. number of likes), etc. Some social plugins even allow you to set up protected content sections on your site which users can unlock by sharing your page.
+Many social plugins allow you to choose which social sites your content can be shared to, embed social buttons into your content, set up custom post messages, display/hide share counters (e.g. number of shares), etc. Some social sharing plugins even allow you to ‘lock’ content or downloads which visitors can unlock by liking your page.

-As well as configuring various plugins, many WordPress themes also include features that can help improve your site’s traffic generation capabilities.
+As well as configuring various plugins, many WordPress themes also include features that can help you drive more traffic to your site.

-For example, in addition to options and settings for configuring the design and layout of your website, some themes also give you built-in features that let you improve SEO and site navigation structure for faster indexing, add analytics snippets, social sharing buttons, etc …
+For example, as well as options and settings for configuring design and layout aspects of your website, many themes also give you built-in features that let you improve search optimization and site navigation structure for better indexing, add tracking, social sharing buttons, etc …

-With many WordPress themes, adding social sharing features to your content is as easy as clicking a button …
+With a number of quality themes, adding social sharing buttons to your website is as easy as selecting the option to enable this functions …

-(Many WordPress themes provide built-in social sharing features that can be easily enabled on with the click of a button)
+(Many WordPress themes provide built-in social sharing features that can be easily turned on with the click of a button)

 Other Areas To Configure

-Last but not least in the web traffic configuration process, are the components that need to be configured outside of the global settings.
+Last (but by no means least) in the configuration process, are the things that need to be set up outside of the global settings.

-Once again, when preparing your site for a growth in traffic numbers, it’s important to plan not only for both bad and good traffic but also for all the situations that can damage your business as more and more people start finding and visiting your website.
+Once again, when preparing your website for an increase in traffic, it’s important to plan not only for how to handle good and unwanted traffic but also for all the situations that can seriously affect your business when more and more people start finding and visiting your website.

-We have written a detailed article about adding compliance pages to WordPress here:
+We have written a detailed article on why it’s important to have a legally compliant website here:

-Post categories and tags help improve traffic by allowing search engines to better index your website.
+Post tags & post categories help improve traffic by allowing search engines to better classify and index your pages.

-In the configuration phase, you will want to review and make sure that your site’s post categories and tags have been set up correctly to deliver optimal benefits.
+When configuring your web site to automate and improve traffic, you will want to review and make sure that your site’s post tags and categories have been correctly set up to deliver optimal benefits.

-A site map that displays all of your posts and pages is not only a useful navigation tool for users, it can also help external sites discover your website content …
+A site map that lists all of your site’s pages and posts is not only a useful navigation tool for users, it can also help external sites discover more of your online content …

-Note: An HTML site map and an XML sitemap are not the same thing.
-An HTML site map is a web page that links to all other content on your site, while an XML sitemap is mostly filled with code that only search engine bots can understand.
-Although Google can index your pages just using an XML sitemap (which plugins like Yoast SEO can provide – see earlier section), allowing visitors to find more pages on your site can result in increased traffic.
+Note: An HTML site map and an XML sitemap are two different things.
+An HTML site map is a web page that links to all other content on your site, while an XML sitemap is mostly code that only search bots can understand.
+Although search engines like Google can index your pages just from an XML sitemap (which a plugin like Yoast SEO will create for you – see earlier section), allowing visitors to find more pages on your site results in increased traffic.

 404 Page Not Found – Don’t Lose Traffic!

-When visitors searching for your site type in the wrong URL or click on a dead link, they are presented with a 404 page …
+When visitors searching online for your site enter the wrong URL or click on an invalid hyperlink, they are presented with an error – page not found message …

-Configuring your 404 Error Page allows you to redirect web traffic that may otherwise be lost. …
+Configuring your 404 Not Found page allows you to redirect web traffic that may otherwise be lost. …

-(Configuring your 404 page allows you to redirect traffic that may otherwise be lost.)
+(Configuring your 404 Not Found page allows you to recover traffic that may otherwise be lost.)

-Although a 404 error page can be set up in your server, there are WordPress plugins that let you easily configure your 404 page inside your WordPress admin.
+Although a 404 error page can be set up on your server, there are plugins for WordPress that let you easily configure your 404 page from your WordPress dashboard.

-The process of expertly configuring a WordPress site, however, is quite involved and elaborate , requiring the configuration and integration of various components and web properties …
+The process of expertly configuring a WordPress site, however, can be quite involved and elaborate , requiring the configuration and integration of a number of different components and web properties …

-The knowledge and expertise involved in expertly configuring a WordPress site typically takes some web professionals months to learn.
+The knowledge and expertise involved in expertly configuring a WordPress site can take some web professionals a long time to acquire.

-Once you have configured your WordPress site, the next step is to automate as much of the process as you can.
-This step is addressed in the next article in our WordPress Traffic System series.
+Once you have configured your WordPress site, the next step is to automate the aspects of the process that can be automated.
+This step is addressed in the next section of the WordPress Traffic Automation System series.

-This article is part of an tutorial series aimed at helping you learn how to grow your business and drive traffic sustainably with a WordPress-powered website or blog and proven online marketing strategies.
+This article is part of an article series designed to help you learn how to grow your business online cost-effectively with a WordPress-driven website or blog and proven web marketing strategies.